nalucasucsc/nalucasucsc/README.md

 # Hello 👋

-🎓 I’m a recent graduate of UC Santa Cruz with a B.A. in Psychology and a minor in Statistics.
+🎓 I’m a graduate of UC Santa Cruz with a B.A. in Psychology and a minor in Statistics.
 I'm passionate about the intersection of psychology and data, with interests in data analysis, project management, and human resources—especially how data-driven insights can support more inclusive and effective organizational practices.

 📊 My work focuses on exploring how union membership rates have changed over time across education levels, industries, gender, and employment sectors.
 Using linear regression models, I analyze trends and their implications for compensation strategies in HR.